tsdh/imdb2emf/README.md

 $ lein run
 Usage: lein run <kind> <imdb-dir>
        lein run <kind> <imdb-dir> <max-movie-count>
+<kind> should either be EMF to create EMF models or TG to create TGraphs.
+<imdb-dir> is the directory containing the IMDb files.
+<max-movie-count> is the maximum number of movies to be parsed.
 $ lein run EMF path/to/imdb/ 1000
 ````

 The last command will parse the first 1000 movies, all ratings of those movies,
-and all actors and actresses that act at least in one of these movies.
-(First,
+and all actors and actresses that act at least in one of these movies into an
-the movies.list.gz file is parsed.
-Thereafter, the actors.list.gz,
+EMF model.
+(First, the movies.list.gz file is parsed.
+Thereafter, the
-actresses.list.gz, and ratings.list.gz are parsed in parallel).
+actors.list.gz, actresses.list.gz, and ratings.list.gz are parsed in parallel).

 If you don't provide a maximum movie number, it'll parse the complete database.
 That will be about one million movies (300k of which are rated), 1.5 million